 For hundreds of years, farmers have long used the nutrients and trace elements in kelp and other marine plants to enrich the soil and increase yields while simultaneously sequestering carbon and nitrogen.
 GreenWave is reviving and scaling this tradition by partnering with The Hope Program to build a worker-owned fertilizer plant in the South Bronx to provide seaweed fertilizers to New York City parks.

 Seaweeds are proving to be a powerful methane-reducing alternative in livestock feeds.
 Field trials have shown that adding 1% of seaweed to livestock diets decreased methane production by 58%.
 GreenWave has partnered with Elm Innovations to explore open ocean farming trials of red algae to provide a consistent and scaled source of feed for cattle ranchers in California.

 Who Farms Matters

 New ocean farmers are emerging from all walks of life: from landlubbers and experienced fishermen to veterans and young land-based farmers struggling to find farmland.
-Notably, women are leading every level of this new blue-green economy as farmers, scientists, hatchery technicians, policy experts, and entrepreneurs.
+Notably, indigenous communities and women are leading every level of this new blue-green economy as farmers, scientists, hatchery technicians, policy experts, and entrepreneurs.
 GreenWave’s storytelling project, Who Farms Matters, is the chance to weave equity into the DNA of the new restorative ocean farming industry.